-In the IC, the gate charging current (IG_source) is limited to about 40 mA and the discharge current (IG_sink) to about 425 mA.
-Thus, the circuit can be used with R4 = 0 Ω -i.e., with a direct connection.
+In the IC, the gate charging current (IG\source) is limited to about 40 mA and the discharge current (IG\sink) to about 425 mA.
+Thus, the circuit can be used with R4 = 0 $\Omega$ -i.e., with a direct connection.
 Using R4 enables adjustment for delays, noise reduction, and improved dimming characteristics.
 However, if the resistance of R4 is too large, zero current detection may not be performed once the restart operation starts.
 The restart operation may continue.
-To determine the resistance of R4, be sure to confirm that zero current detection can be performed even when oscillation starts with the REF voltage slowed up
+To determine the resistance of R4, be sure to confirm zero current detection can be performed even after starting with REF voltage = 0 V.